 A: The “mother” in Apple Cider Vinegar refers to the colony of healthy bacteria that are responsible for the fermentation process.
 It is similar to the SCOBY (symbiotic culture of bacteria and yeast) used in making Kombucha.
 Apple Cider Vinegar “with the mother” is vinegar that is not filtered or pasteurized, thus preserving the beneficial bacteria that provide its healing properties.

-Q: Will ACV drink hurt my teeth, or tooth enamel?
+Will ACV hurt my teeth, or tooth enamel?

-Apple cider vinegar contains acetic acid- so always rinse your mouth with pure water, after consuming it in large amounts.
+Apple cider vinegar contains acetic acid- so always dilute it with water, and rinse your mouth with water, after consuming it in large amounts.

-Q: Can I drink Apple Cider Vinegar everyday?
+Can I drink Apple Cider Vinegar every day?

-Yes, this drink is safe to drink on a daily basis, limiting your consumption up to 2 tablespoons daily.
+Yes, this drink is safe to drink on a daily basis, so limit your consumption to 2 tablespoons daily.

 I’m curious to hear what you think about this Apple Cider Vinegar Drink…. please let me know in the comments below!
 It’s actually the most helpful if you actually try it first and experience the effects personally before judging. 🙂